chethan2kumar/SplunkArchitect/ConfiguringAnAWSKinesisInput.md

 Most initial problems with a new input will be caused by one of the following:

 * Improper index name
+* Missing index
-* Improper kinesis stream configuration
+* Improper kinesis stream configuration (get the Cloud SE to verify)
 * The application isn't running, and therefore no logs are being created to be ingested

 To assist in troubleshooting more difficult input issues, you should be forwarding Splunk internal logs on the Heavy Forwarder to the indexers so that they can be searched: